nikitaiavdeev/Fem4Web/README.md

 Patran .ses group file could be imported as well.

-For now it's only supports elements such as:
+For now it only supports elements such as:
   CElas, CBush, CRod, CBar, CBeam, CTria3, CQuad4, CShear.

   ![image_import](wiki/image1.png 'Example')